Chhanv Foundation

-The Chhanv Foundation is a non-governmental organization (NGO) set up by Laxmi Agarwal and Alok Dixit in order to help the survivors of acid attacks.
-It runs cafés known under the brand Sheroes in Agra, Lucknow, Noida and Udaipur, which raise funds for the treatment and rehabilitation of attack survivors.
-During the COVID-19 pandemic, it set up an online retail platform for survivors to sell handicrafts directly.
+The Chhanv Foundation is a non-governmental organization (NGO) set up by Alok Dixit and Ashish Shukla in 2013 in order to help the survivors of acid attacks.
+It runs cafés known under the social enterprise Sheroes Hangout in Agra, Lucknow and Noida which works for the rehabilitation and employment of acid attack survivors.
 The NGO received the Nari Shakti Puraskar and in 2020 stated it had helped over 100 survivors of acid attacks.